jdidion/xphyle/docs/index.rst

         mime_types = ('application/foo',) # mime type(s) for this format

         # build the system command
-        # op = 'c' for compress, 'd' for uncompress
+        # op = 'c' for compress, 'd' for decompress
         # src = the source file, or STDIN if input should be read from stdin
         # stdout = True if output should be written to stdout
         # compresslevel = the compression level